 Neptune’s Fountain (Fontana del Nettuno) is a 16th-century fountain that sits next to Piazza Maggiore.
 It was commissioned to symbolize Pope Pius IV’s power.
 Pope Pius IV had concerns about the large size of Neptune’s genitals and ordered them to be made smaller.
 Giambologna, the sculptor, made the change but altered the statue such that if you approach it from behind, Neptune’s arm sticks out in a way that at first, you might think it is something else…

-Also of note is that the trident that Neptune is holding served as inspiration for the emblem of Maserati, a luxury car company based in Bologna.
+COOL FACT: Also of note is that the trident that Neptune is holding served as inspiration for the emblem of Maserati, a luxury car company based in Bologna.

-Neptune Fountain Bologna
+Neptune Fountain from behing Bologna

-Neptune Fountain
+Neptune Fountain in Piazza Maggiore Bologna

-2. The Basilica of San Petronio
+2. Don’t Miss the Chapels Inside the Basilica of San Petronio

 The Basilica of San Petronio sits on Piazza Maggiore.
 This massive basilica is one of the largest in Europe and it is the largest Gothic church in the world built from brick.
 It’s also unfinished, with marble adorning just its bottom half.